 Not only are the aesthetics impressive, but peat bogs are also a humble, hard-working lot.
 They cover a small fraction of the Earth’s land surface—about 3 percent—and are masters at keeping carbon on lockdown.
 They’re comprised of partially decayed vegetation such as grasses and trees that keeled over thousands of years ago but didn’t quite turn into dust on account of rising water or already saturated soil.
 That partially decayed material builds up over time, creating that thick and incredibly flammable layer of peat.

 While their decomposition speed is lackluster, peat bogs overachieve in carbon capture.
 They store more carbon than double what the planet’s forests manage, making them vital to combating climate change.
 Read more about the badassery of raised peat bogs.

 Throughout history, humans have interacted with bogs in interesting ways.
 Case in point: bog butter.

 In 2016 a man found a 22-pound chunk of butter estimated to be more than 2,000 years old in an Irish bog.
 Turns out, finding ancient butter in Irish bogs is not all that uncommon.

-And then, of course, there are the 2,000-to-3,000-year-old “bog bodies” that have been discovered in raised peat bogs in Northern Europe.
+Then there are the 2,000-to-3,000-year-old “bog bodies” that have been discovered in raised peat bogs in Northern Europe.
 And by bodies they mean people.

-This photo is much better and shows the pitfall traps made of specialized leaves and filled with nectar to lure in prey, which usually consists of insects, spiders, and mites.
-Read more info about the carnivorous plants in the bog.
+One of them is an insect-eater called a pitcher plant, and it’s pretty prolific at the Orono Bog.
+Nestled into the peat moss are pitfall traps made of specialized leaves that are filled with nectar to lure in prey, which usually consists of insects, spiders, and mites.

 But lest ye start thinking the bogs are no-good places filled with butter and bodies and tricky trapping plants, it should also be noted that they’re totally underappreciated and important ecosystems.